TheLeopard65

 [*] Saving ticket in svc_ldap.ccache

-• The tester then started to perform a Targeted Kerberoasting against the voleur.htb domain.
+• I then started to perform a Targeted Kerberoasting against the voleur.htb domain.

 ┌──(kali@kali)-[~/HTB/Voleur]